It all started nearly 50 years ago…

-Close Up has partnered with Bank of America, American Bar Association, Georgetown University, Congressional Hispanic Caucus Institute, American Civil Liberties Union, U.S. Department of Justice, U.S. State Department and Freedom Forum to conduct special programs that target special communities and constituents.
+Close Up has partnered with Bank of America, the American Bar Association, Georgetown University, the Congressional Hispanic Caucus Institute, the American Civil Liberties Union, the Department of Justice, the State Department, and Freedom Forum to conduct special programs that target special communities and constituents.

-In 2015, Close Up, alongside National Council for the Social Studies, the League of Women Voters, CIRCLE and iCivics, became a founding member of the Alliance for Teaching Democracy to support the work of teachers around the country.
+In 2015, Close Up, alongside the National Council for the Social Studies, the League of Women Voters, CIRCLE, and iCivics, became a founding member of the Alliance for Teaching Democracy to support the work of teachers around the country.